poser55/linked-db-rows/README.md

 #### Canonicalization of primary keys
 Two graphs may be equivalent given their contained data but just have different primary keys (if we assume that the primary keys do not hold business meaning, beyond mapping rows).
-This feature allows to convert a record to a canonical form (that is assumed to be the same even if the primary keys vary).
+This feature allows to convert a dbRecord to a canonical form (that is assumed to be the same even if the primary keys vary).
 Id orders are determined based on the original order in the database (so assuming integer primary keys this should be stable for equality).
-We do not use any data in the records to determine the order.
+We do not use any data in the dbRecords to determine the order.
 Refer to `RecordCanonicalizer.canonicalizeIds()` for more details.

 #### JBang scripts to export/ import via command line